ehsanmok/sparkling-titanic/README.md

 ### Introduction

-`titanic_logReg.py` trains a Logistic Regression and makes prediction for [Titanic dataset](http://kaggle.com/c/titanic/data) as part of Kaggle competition using Apache-Spark [spark-1.3.1-bin-hadoop2.4](http://spark.apache.org/downloads.html) and its Python API on a local machine.
+`titanic_logReg.py` trains a Logistic Regression and makes prediction for [Titanic dataset](http://kaggle.com/c/titanic/data) as part of Kaggle competition using Apache-Spark [spark-1.3.1-bin-hadoop2.4](http://spark.apache.org/downloads.html) with its Python API on a local machine.
 I used `pyspark_csv.py` to load data as Spark DataFrame, for more instructions see [this](http://github.com/seahboonsiew/pyspark-csv).

 The following will be added later